alixmatthews/Pcitrea_fm_microbes/ITS_qiime_20230220/01_FowardData/README.md

-This purpose of this step is to process the reads for downstream analyses
+This purpose of this step is to start to process the reads for downstream analyses (in this case, trim primers)

 #### Data file in this directory and used for this step:
 - `ITS_forward_manifest.tsv`: manifest file for QIIME2 input